deeplearning4j/deeplearning4j/quickstart.md

 If you need to install any of the above, please read how in the [ND4J Getting Started guide](http://nd4j.org/getstarted.html).
 (ND4J is the linear-algebra engine behind Deeplearning4j, and the instructions there apply to both projects.)
 Don't install everything listed on the page, just the software listed above.

 We highly recommend you join our [Gitter Live Chat](https://gitter.im/deeplearning4j/deeplearning4j) if you have questions or feedback.
 Even if you're feeling anti-social or brashly independent, feel free to lurk and learn.
+In addition, if you are utterly new to deep learning, we've included [a road map of what to learn when you're starting out](../deeplearningforbeginners.html).

 ## DL4J in a Few Easy Steps